huggingface/hub-docs/docs/hub/spaces-sdks-docker-argilla.md

 pip install datasets argilla
 ```

 Then, you can read the example dataset using the `datasets` library.
 This dataset is a CSV file uploaded to the Hub using the drag and drop feature.
+For reading other file types, check the [basics guide](https://docs.argilla.io/en/latest/guides/how_to.html).

 ```python
 from datasets import load_dataset